-Max Pugh is a Franco-British feature documentary and fiction film director who has also gained critical acclaim worldwide for his video art and installation work with the composer and filmmaker Michael Nyman.
-Max has also directed television drama and written and directed short films supported by the UK Film Council
+Max Pugh is an award-winning Franco-British feature documentary and fiction film director who has also gained critical acclaim worldwide for his video art and installation work with the composer and filmmaker Michael Nyman.
+Max has also directed television drama and written and directed short films supported by the UK Film Council.

-In July-October 2022 Max will premiere his three-screen feature-length video installation NOTHING WILL EVER STOP THE MUSIC at the MADD Museum in Bordeaux, France.
+Between July-October 2022 Max premiered his three-screen feature-length video installation NOTHING WILL EVER STOP THE MUSIC at the MADD Museum in Bordeaux, France.

 In his 2014 feature documentary THE ROAD TO FREEDOM PEAK, narrated by Djimon Hounsou and made for Foxtel & Screen Australia, was released in Australia to critical acclaim and nationwide press coverage.
 The film secured a worldwide deal with Netflix.